wangjun-microsoft/Cognitive-Documentation/Content/en-us/LUIS/Manage-Keys.md

 ##Create and use external keys
 External keys are the keys required for any external services that you want to use with your LUIS app to enhance the language understanding experience.
-One of these services, which is currently available, is Bing Spell Check.
+One of these services, which is currently available, is [Bing Spell Check](https://www.microsoft.com/cognitive-services/en-us/bing-spell-check-api/documentation).
 It can be used with LUIS to detect and correct any spelling mistakes in end-user queries submitted to your application's endpoint.

 **To create and add an external key to your LUIS account:**

-1. On **My Keys** page, **External Keys** tab, click **Buy Key on Azure**.
-This will take you directly to Microsoft Azure portal.
-Create an external key for Bing Spell Check on Azure.
-2. On **My Keys** page, **External Keys**, click **Add a new key**.
+1. On **My Keys** page, **External Keys**, click **Add a new key**.
 The following dialog box appears.

  ![Add a new external key](/Content/en-us/LUIS/Images/MyKeys-AddExternal.JPG)
 2. From the **Key Type** list, select "BingSpellCheck".